CMSgov/dpc-static-site/README.md

 [https://dpc.cms.gov](https://dpc.cms.gov)

+## About the Project

+This project dynamically generates static pages for use in the DPC informational website.

 ## Pre-requisite: Installing and Using Pre-commit

 Anyone committing to this repo must use the pre-commit hook to lower the likelihood that secrets will be exposed.